SaxonRah/flying_pancakes/README.md

 The model incorporates various physical forces and factors including projectile motion, aerodynamic lift and drag, wind effects, disc spin, stability, and gyroscopic effects.

 The whitepaper and implementations are under construction, I have yet to publish the paper.
 It needs major work as the implemenation has driven the formulas.
-The Python implementations look correct, although it could be wrong still.
+The formulas and the Python implementations look correct and seem to match, although it could be wrong still.
+It should be noted that runge-kutta is used in the implementations where the formula has explicit integration.

 ## LICENSE (Sorry, it's required).
 Obviously mathematical formulas cannot be copyrighted.